grommet/grommet/src/js/components/CheckBox/README.md

 **checkBox.color**

-The stroke color for the CheckBox icon, and the border when checked.
+The stroke color for the CheckBox icon,
+       and the border color when checked.
 Expects `string | { 'dark': string, 'light': string }`.

 Defaults to